Teaching Labs COVID-19 Guidance

 COVID-19 transmission risk increases with:

-Length of time in close proximity to other people who may be COVID+;
+Length of time near other people who may be COVID positive

 Teaching labs will adhere to the University guidelines on physical distancing (maintenance of 6-feet at all times while indoors) and face coverings (face coverings required indoors, at all times, unless in designated and marked locations).